ancient pottery replicas

 Technologies Covered

-• Coil and scrape pottery making.
+• Corrugated pottery making.

 • Stone polishing pottery.